-3. The Season Summary Form (below) should include all Team Chess contests your school has played throughout the season.
+4) The Team contests page (below) should include all Team Chess contests your school has played throughout the season.
 It will be used to facilitate the seeding of the sectional and the state final tournaments.
 You don't have to wait until the deadline to put these contests into the database.
 You can come to this page and enter the contests throughout the season.

-Return to Tracker 1.
-Instructions 2.
+Return to Tracker 1. nstructions 2.
 Coaches 3.
-Roster 4.
-Participants 5.
-Team contests 6.
-Coach's comments 7.
-Certify & submit On this page you should enter all your games or matches.
-TIPS: Tab between the fields.
-Hit Enter to add the contest.
-Date Opponent Own Score No. of Boards Tournament (leave blank if none) Add contest
+Roste r 4.
+Par ticipants 5.
+Tean n contests 6.
+Coach's comments 7 7.
+Certify & submit On th is page you should enter all your game es or mato hes.
+TIP S: Tab be tween the fields.
+Hit Enter to add the co ntest.
+Date Opponent Own Score Opp.
+Score No. of Boards Tournament (leave blank if none) Add contest

-4. Use the Seeding Form (below) to seed the teams assigned to your sectional (shown below is an example using central Illinois teams).
+5) Use the Seeding Form (below) to seed the teams assigned to your sectional (shown below is an example using central Illinois teams).
 Rank the teams in order with the strongest at the top.
 The ballots will be compiled by the IHSA Office and sectional seeds will be assigned based on the votes of the coaches.